Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A HTML widget that shows differences between files (text, images, and data frames).

-rvest — by Hadley Wickham, 5 months ago
+rvest — by Hadley Wickham, a year ago

 Easily Harvest (Scrape) Web Pages